 01

 Academic studies have concluded that there are no clear advantages to single sex schooling from an academic perspective.
 While the current diamond model is therefore not fundamentally flawed, there is equally no compelling statistical evidence to retain the current single-sex approach based on academic achievement.
 However, the merger will unlock a number of exciting developmental projects which will be transformational to the overall offering for our students.
-It means we can offer an even broader curriculum, an enhanced wellbeing programme and even more opportunities for personal development.
+It will allow us to offer an even broader curriculum in the future, enhance our wellbeing programme and provide even more opportunities for personal development.

 02

 Lessons in academic subjects will continue to focus on sound preparation for SQA, so that those taking examinations in 2025 and 2026 are fully prepared as normal.
-We are particularly mindful of the potential challenges the transition may pose for current S2 students who will be at the halfway stage in their National 5 courses when the change occurs.
-We are committed to minimising any disruption to their studies and where possible these students will remain in the same Nat 5 class as in S3 to avoid any unnecessary disruption.
-We will be seeking feedback from the students on the changes we are making, and we will be organising a series of transition events to help prepare them for the move.
+Our current S2 students will be at the halfway stage in their National 5 courses when the change occurs, so they will remain in the same Nat 5 class as in S3 to avoid any unnecessary disruption.
+Our current S3 students will begin their new Higher courses together when they go into S5 but there will be twinning activities over the next few months to help them get to know each other ahead of the move.

 03